A statistical physics framework for optimal learning

 \subsection{Dropout regularization}

-In this section, we provide the expressions of the ODEs and the generalization error for the model of dropout regularization presented in Sec.~\ref{sec:dropout}.
+In this section, we provide the expressions of the ODEs and the generalization error for the model of dropout regularization presented in the main text.
 This model corresponds to $L=C_1=1$, $\bm{\mu}_{1,1}=\bm{0}$, and $\sigma_{1,1}=1$.
-The derivation of these results can be found in \cite{mori2024optimal}.
+The derivation of these results can be found in \cite{mori2025analytic}.
 The generalization error reads

 The ODEs read

 Introducing the notation